No-Code vs AI Tools vs Outsourcing: Pick Your Build Path

 All code should be in your own GitHub repository.
 All hosting and domain accounts should be in your name.
 Every developer you hire should have access to these, not the other way around.
 The moment a developer controls your infrastructure, you have handed over leverage you cannot easily recover.

-For how to find, brief, and manage contractors effectively as a non-technical founder, our guide on how to outsource tasks as a small business owner covers the full process.
+For the full process of finding, briefing, and managing contractors, our guide on how to outsource tasks as a small business owner covers it in detail.

 The 5 Mistakes Non-Technical Founders Still Make

-The availability of powerful tools does not eliminate the classic non-technical founder mistakes.
-It just makes them faster and more expensive to commit.
+Better tools do not eliminate the classic mistakes.
+They just make those mistakes faster and more expensive to commit.

 Overbuilding the first version

-Selection used to be about which builder looks easiest.
-Now it is about fit.
-The best platform depends on whether you are building a web app, mobile app, data portal, marketing site, chatbot, or creative content pipeline.
-Match the tool to the type of product you are building, not to the tool with the most impressive demo.
+The best platform depends on whether you are building a web app, mobile app, data portal, marketing site, or internal tool.
+Every platform has a great demo.
+None of them are great at everything.
+Match the tool to the type of product, not to whichever demo convinced you in a YouTube video.